Back to Guides

 Our Recommendation

 For most people, mesh WiFi is the better investment.
 The upfront cost is higher, but the performance difference is dramatic.
 Range extenders are a band-aid; mesh systems are a real solution.
-If budget is a concern, there are affordable mesh options under $200 that outperform any extender.
+If budget is a concern, there are affordable mesh options under $200 that outperform any extender — our top value pick, the TP-Link Deco XE75, is a good example.

 Related Articles